 “Hah!
 Don’t need the President.
 Congress wrestled back war powers and controls funding for everything else.
 She’s a face for the people, a figurehead.
 When she gets bored with state dinners, she hops the plane and flies to Europe or Asia for more state dinners.
 The job of most powerful person on the planet doesn’t exist anymore.”

-Simpson is take to his room in the no tell motel.
+Simpson is taken to his room in the no tell motel.
 It’s kind of funny, they have no clue the other captures are there.

 All our travelers are in my suite, “We need to get a wrap on this.
 Those guys sitting in a motel room for another couple of days are going to raise questions, no room service, nobody sees anyone coming or going.”